 The reason scroll mats are so effective without pissing readers off is that you don’t have to play the “find the X” game.

-This is by far our favorite option, but we didn’t list it as #1 because we know that it won’t be a viable option for many bloggers as they often have to be custom coded.
+This is by far my favorite option, but I didn’t list it as #1 because I know that it won’t be a viable option for many bloggers as they often have to be custom-coded.

-Banners can be custom coded into the top of your posts, and they don’t take up as much real estate as scroll mats do, which provides for the best user experience for readers.
+Banners can be custom coded into the top of your posts, and they don’t take up as much real estate as scroll mats do, which provides the best user experience for readers.

 If you have a website designer or can code yourself, this is a really great option to capture leads and keep your website looking beautiful!

 In-text forms are far less invasive to your audience but they are also less effective than scroll mats and banners.

-They are still helpful though because the people that do bother to stop and put in their email address are going to be very interested in the content.
+They are still helpful though because the people that do bother to stop and put in their email addresses are going to be very interested in the content.

 They look like this: